 While adding too many personal touches could result in a disaster of a resume, sprinkling a few in here and there helps set you apart from other applicants and gives the readers a better feel of who you are and whether your style is one that will suit their needs.

-… But Don’t Get Too Crazy with Your Design
+… But Don’t Get Too Crazy With Your Design

 Showing off your creativity could help you land your dream job, but getting carried away could wreck your chances.
 Add personal touches, but resist the temptation to do something off-the-wall.
 Sometimes great risk leads to great rewards, but, more often, going too far outside of the box is likely to cost you.
 Express your creativity in a way that is relevant to the job and which won’t annoy your prospective new boss.
 There are lots of ideas for creative resumes, but be careful not to get too creative for your audience.

 As a graphic designer, you already know all about how to create things that are eye-catching and aesthetically pleasing.
-By applying these skills to your resume, you can set yourself apart from fellow candidates and put yourself one step closer to landing the job of your dreams.
+By applying these skills to your graphic-design-focused resume, you can set yourself apart from fellow candidates and put yourself one step closer to landing the job of your dreams.